Why Do I Get Light-Headed When I Do Pull Ups? (4 Things to Consider)

 Spread the love

-The main reason you get light-headed when you do pull ups is because you aren’t breathing correctly.
-There is a tendency to either hold the breath during intense exercise or simply breathing too fast in an uncontrolled manner.
-If you extend the neck and look up during pull ups, and this makes you feel dizzy and could be a sign of “Top Shelf Vertigo”.
-Plus, if you aren’t properly retracting your shoulders during the movement you may be applying pressure to the carotid artery in the neck.
+Holding your breath during intense exercise like pull ups, or simply breathing too fast in an uncontrolled manner, can cause light-headedness.
+If you feel dizzy while extending your neck and looking up during pull ups this could be a sign of “Top Shelf Vertigo”.
+Plus, if you aren’t properly retracting your shoulders you may be applying pressure to the carotid artery in the neck.

 I’ll openly admit there are a fair few possibilities for feeling light-headed or dizzy during or after pull ups.